 If possible, stay inside the park.
-The entrance stations can get backed up and if you are going back and forth to your lodging, it can really slow you down.
+The entrance stations can get backed up and if you are going back and forth to your lodging, it can slow you down.

 In my opinion, this is the most impressive of the overlooks.
 The early morning sun does an amazing job of lighting up both the front and back sides of the rock formations in the canyon.
 It’s kind of hard to explain how this works so well.
-Perhaps just coincidence, but I’ve had my best luck with storms here.
+Perhaps just a coincidence, but I’ve had my best luck with storms here.

 Also on the South Rim, Yavapai Point has a long trail along the rim allowing you to obtain quite a few different compositions.
 Like the other overlooks, your car is not far away if you have to change your mind and head to another location.

 Sunrise in the summer is a great time to be at Moran Point.
-The sun is rising just out of the frame on the right and there a nice light-colored rock formation for the foreground.
-Off to the west, there are some very interesting formations in the canyon that allow for some great closeup shadows.
+The sun is rising just out of the frame on the right and there is a nice light-colored rock formation for the foreground.
+Off to the west, there are some very interesting formations in the canyon that allow for some great close-up shadows.

 Other Locations In Grand Canyon National Park

-To the east on the South Rim, there is Lipan Point, Navajo Point and the Desert View Watchtower.
+To the east on the South Rim, there is Lipan Point, Navajo Point, and the Desert View Watchtower.
 If you keep the telephoto lens handy, there are lots of options for closeups of formations in the canyon from these overlooks.

 Best Times To Be At Grand Canyon National Park

 I like the summer from the South Rim as the sun is rising from the northeast and setting to the northwest.
 This allows for the color in the sky near the rising or setting sun to be in the photograph, adding additional drama.
-In the Fall, Winter and Spring, the sun is off to the side or behind you, which I don’t find as interesting.
+In the Fall, Winter, and Spring, the sun is off to the side or behind you, which I don’t find as interesting.

-On the North Rim there are views behind the lodge along with overlooks at Point Imperial, Cape Royal and a few along the way to Cape Royal.
+On the North Rim, there are views behind the lodge along with overlooks at Point Imperial, Cape Royal, and a few along the way to Cape Royal.
 Cape Royal is the most popular view, overlooking a stunning scene.
 Here, there Spring and Fall can be advantageous to have the setting sun in the photograph.
 Summer storms can be impressive, but the lookout is a little way from your car and it can get a little dicey if the lighting gets too close.

 Purchase A Print In Two Easy Steps